rapind/sinatra-angular-sprockets-seed/README.md

 # Sinatra + AngularJS + Sprockets

-This is an application skeleton using Sinatra, AngularJS, and Sprockets.
+Application skeleton using Sinatra, AngularJS, and Sprockets.